 The fabric is tough and fairly abrasion-resistant but not very flexible or not as flexible as we’d want it to be.
 It seems that the guys from Kuhl traded some flexibility for durability and greater longevity.

 These men’s pants feature a casual design.
 They are well-made, the construction is streamlined, and the fabric holds up well under most conditions.
-For over five and a half months of intensive use, there has never been any problem regarding their durability.
+After a year and a half of frequent use, we’ve never encountered any durability issues.
+The only problem we’ve come across is some minor discoloration caused by repeated washings.

 Fit & Comfort

-The size pictured here is W38-L32.
-At 186 cm (6’1″) in height, the person wearing it weighs approximately 101 kg (223 lbs).
+The size shown in the picture is W38-L32.
+With a height of 186 cm (6’1″), the individual wearing it weighed between 97 and 102 kg (214-225 lbs) during the reviewed period.
 The color shown is ‘Burnt Olive’, which is a really beautiful brownish-greenish color.
 There are six more colors available – ‘Nocturnal Blue’, ‘Koal’, ‘Teak’, ‘Khaki’, ‘Buckskin Khaki’, and ‘Pewter’.
 The trousers seem true to size.
 They’re relatively stretchy, which helps a lot with getting a good fit without being too stretchy.
 We’ve noticed that the fabric will stretch horizontally rather than in a vertical direction.
 It seems that like most 2-way stretch fabrics, the DURALUX material has stretch horizontally.
 While the contoured waist is comfortable, we’d still recommend wearing a belt.

 There is a slight taper in the knee and leg opening, which means that fitting the pant legs over boots is possible but won’t be that easy.

 No doubt, the Renegade are comfortable pants.
 Very comfortable.
 That’s why they would easily become your go-to pants for three-season hiking and backpacking, and anything else.
-We find them to be among the best models suitable for most of the year (spring, summer, and fall).
+We consider them to be one of the best options suitable for most of the year, including spring, summer, and fall.
+They can also be worn on mild winter days in combination with merino baselayer pants.
 It is because they are comfortable to wear on all-day hiking trips in different conditions.
 Moreover, you can wear these for traveling, work, and all kinds of outdoor activities.
 These are among the most versatile outdoor pants on the market today.

 If you’re looking for functional pants, the Renegade won’t disappoint you unless you intend to use them for bouldering or climbing.
 Additionally, these are constructed in such a way that they could hold up over time without losing their functionality and comfort.